 The stress of an unpleasant environment can make us feel anxious, sad, or helpless.
-A pleasing environment can reverse that.
-Exposure to nature can act as a buffer for life stresses and increase our capacity to cope.
+Exposure to nature can help with those feelings, act as a buffer for life stresses, and increase our ability to cope.

 Ideas to help you gain the health benefits of nature: